General Bajwa called me a 'playboy' during our last meeting: Imran Khan

 "In a meeting with General Bajwa in August 2022, he told me that he had audios and videos of my party men.
 He also reminded me that I was a 'playboy'.
 I told him…yes, I was (a playboy) in the past and I never claimed that I am an angel," Khan told the media during an interaction at his Lahore residence.

-The PTI leader has had a long-standing feud with Bajwa whom he considers one of the chief architects of his fall from the prime minister's chair.
+The PTI leader has had a long-standing feud with Bajwa.
+Khan considers the former army chief as one of the principal architects of his fall from the prime minister's chair.

 Khan added that Bajwa's 'set-up' was still working in the establishment.
 "In Pakistan, the establishment is the name of one person."